mandyyyyii/anonymous/README.md

 ![Alt text](assets/example.jpg)

 The SciBench dataset is under dataset/original folder in json file format.
 Each file is list of dictionary and can be extracted using following scripts.
 Each file stands for one textbook, which is fully elaborated in the paper.
+The multimodal subset is under dataset/img folder.

 ```
 subject='atkins'
-with open("./data/{}.json".format(subject), encoding='utf-8') as json_file:
+with open("./data/original/{}.json".format(subject), encoding='utf-8') as json_file:
     problems=json.load(json_file)

 ```